jeremylong/DependencyCheck/src/site/markdown/analyzers/nuspec-analyzer.md

 Nuspec Analyzer
 ==============

-Dependency-check includes an analyzer that will scan NuGet's Nuspec file to collect information about the component being used.
+OWASP dependency-check includes an analyzer that will scan NuGet's Nuspec file to collect information about the component being used.
 The evidence collected is used by other analyzers to determine if there are any known vulnerabilities associated with the component.